claytonjwong/rubiks-cube/README.md

 * Headlights
 * Chameleon

-If the yellow side is solved, then move onto the permutations of the last layer to properly align the corners and edges of the last layer.
+If the yellow side is solved, then move onto the permutations of the last layer (ie. PLL) to properly align the corners and edges of the last layer.
 Otherwise, solve the Headlights/Chameleon:

 * **Headlights:**
 	* Turn the cube so that the headlights are on the front face